Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

 Fetches the Ethereum balance of a specified address using the provider’s `getBalance` method.
-Used to display a user’s ETH balance, ensuring they have sufficient funds for transactions like energy purchases.
+Used to display a user’s ETH balance, ensuring they have sufficient funds for transactions like uranium purchases.

 ### Parameters